Ice vs. Heat: Which One Wins?

 Why Use Heat

-Heat reduces muscle pain, stiffness and spasms.
+Heat helps reduce muscle pain, stiffness and spasms.
 It increases the blood flow to soothe the nervous system and relax your joints and muscles.

 Heat can be used before exercising to loosen up tight muscles.
 To apply heat, use a heating pad, a hot wet towel or warm shower.